qelectrotech/qelectrotech-doc/source/users/element/element_parts/rectangle.rst

     :Coordinates:

-        The upper left vertice coordinates (x, y) can be defined.
+        The upper left vertices coordinates (x, y) can be defined.

     :Dimensions:

         The width and the height of the rectangle can be defined.
-The tangent point at the vertical and horizontal edges can also be defined at the case that round verteg is desired.
+The tangent point at the vertical and horizontal edges can also be defined at the case that a round vertex is desired.

 Rounding rectangle vertices
 ###########################